Nehajha098/Portfolio/README.md

 # Portfolio
-This is my simple portfolio with frontend and backend.
+This is my simple portfolio with frontend, java backend and databases(mysql).